Antonio Calcagni

-Antonio Calcagni (1538 in Recanati – 1593) is an Italian sculptor of the Renaissance period.
+Antonio Calcagni (1538 in Recanati – 1593) was an Italian sculptor of the Renaissance period.

 He apprenticed with Girolamo Lombardo in Recanati, where he completed a statue of Pope Gregory XIII (1574) started by Ludovico Lombardi and Ascoli.
 He also completed a statue of the poet Annibale Caro in bronze.
 He also completed bronze reliefs for the Basilica of Loreto.
 He collaborated with a younger Tiburzio Vergelli.
 He designed the monumental entry doors to the church of Loreto, but these were completed by his nephew Tarquinio Jacometti and his pupil Sebastiano Sebastiani.